zhehaowang/zhehao.me/tech-notes/conversations/readme.md

 Flow and spontaneity.

-Improv performers as players on the same team, not vying for control, seeking discord or anything.
+Improv performers as players on the same team, not vying for control or seeking discord.
 You and your interlocutter are working together to make the experience enjoyable for both.

 Yes, and...Not just yes.
 Yes, really...Not no.